-Mobile forward design is the next evolution in digital experience.
+Mobile-forward design is the next evolution in digital experience.
 First, there were desktop and mobile experiences – a huge challenge with updates and management occurring on separate platforms.
 Then, responsive design became the norm, allowing the screen to scale based on any type of device.
-While responsive is certainly an acceptable way to design, mobile forward design is the future.
+While responsive is certainly an acceptable way to design, mobile-forward design is the future.

 reason to have separate desktop and mobile versions.
 In fact, this is what Google and other search engines expect.
-To be mobile forward, the primary version of your site and how it’s designed focuses on the mobile experience.
-If a user later accesses your site on desktop, it will provide the same experience, just a bit expanded.
+To be mobile-forward, the primary version of your site and how it’s designed focuses on the mobile experience.
+If a user later accesses your site on a desktop, it will provide the same experience, just a bit expanded.

-App vs. Mobile Forward
+App vs. mobile forward

 Your SEO and pay-per-click strategies must focus on mobile-forward.
 Google’s algorithm now prioritizes mobile-first sites and PPC campaigns.
-By using their mobile campaign options, your campaign is visible and more appealing to your audience.
+By using their mobile campaign options, your campaign is highly visible and more appealing to your audience.